- •

 Salina to Palermo ferry schedule

-The ferry schedule for Salina to Palermo varies according to the company and season.
+The ferry schedule from Salina to Palermo varies according to the company and season.
 An overview of key details for planning your trip:

 Can I take a ferry from Salina to Palermo?